 Which in turn, made fuck all difference.
 Stuck on some new boots and went barely any quicker at all, meaning we really were chasing our tails to make some improvements for race one after qualifying down in 22nd.
 Yeah, 22nd.
 Binoculars anyone?!

 Race one I managed to get a fairly decent start, and managed to climb up a little bit through to 18th, which was progress; albeit baby steps.
 I just couldn’t get my head around how the bike felt, even though we had everything the same as the end of last year.
 By ballsing around I didn’t even manage to get a higher grid position, and with Brands being the local meeting everyone was going to be there for the Sunday race.

 And honestly, the bike didn’t feel any better.
 I have no idea why but it just didn’t quite catch that sweet spot, and the front just felt loose as hell.
 The harder I rode it the less it wanted to go quicker, and after digging in deep, we managed to knock another second of but still just out of the 49’s which was pretty annoying.

 A massive thanks to everyone who came down though; friends, family and sponsors.
-It’s been a big effort and the only way is up!Enjoy more Fast Bikes reading in the four-weekly magazine.
+It’s been a big effort and the only way is up!Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.